Kenyan Science Teacher Receives $1 Million Prize as The World’s Best Teacher

 Nasir Ahmed Achile

 Philosophy nut.
-I recommend Albert Camus and Eckhart Tolle to everyone I know.
+I recommend Albert Camus, Eckhart Tolle and bell hooks to everyone I know.

 Leave a Comment